mulqueenr/mulqueenr.github.io/docs/analysis/sciatac_organoid_cirm43only.md

 ## Analysis of ChromVAR TF motifs and Gene Activity Through Pseudotime

 Decided to use a binning strategy to assess pseudotime signal.
+This is to be rerun.
+When first attempted it looked like a lot of radial glia were at the end of the pseudotime, which is weird.

 {% capture summary %} Code {% endcapture %} {% capture details %}

 ```R